🔄

 So, what should you budget for these windows?
 The truth is, it varies widely.
 The price depends on size, condition, complexity, and whether it's a vintage find or a new custom build.
 On marketplaces, you might find small parts or simple frames for under $150, with most windows falling in the $150 to $750 range.
 For larger, more ornate, or multi-pane antique windows, prices can easily exceed $750 and even reach into the thousands.
 For example, a large 20-pane vintage frame could cost around $2,500.
 Think of it less as a simple purchase and more as an investment in your home's architectural integrity and curb appeal.

-A Note on Bulk Orders and Shipping
+Tips for Bulk Orders and Shipping

 Don’t let shipping costs catch you by surprise.
 Steel windows are heavy, and freight can add a significant amount to your total, so always check the shipping details before you buy.
 While some online sellers offer free shipping, it’s not always the case for large items.
 If you’re a contractor or undertaking a large-scale renovation, look for suppliers that cater to trade professionals.
 We offer bulk discounts and have streamlined nationwide shipping to make managing large orders easier and more cost-effective.
 Planning ahead for logistics ensures your project stays on schedule and within budget.